The early days of ICOs are even more speculative than the dot-com bubble

 For Morehead, that’s a sign of the value a venture (or investment) firm like his can bring to the market.

 “There’s a Cambrian explosion happening.
 There were 65 ICOs in one week.
-There is an argument that a fund like ours could do some diligence and read all the white papers and add some value,” he said.
+There is an argument that a fund like ours could do some diligence and read all the whitepapers and add some value,” he said.

 “In 20 years that’s probably not true, it’ll be really transparent, and a fund like ours probably won’t need to exist.”